How insurance helps your family in the immediate days

 “For spouses, it may allow them to stop working for a period of time to deal with the emotions and financial issues arising from the death of a partner,” he says.

-Paul Howard, certified health insurance specialist with Athena Wealth and Legacy Solutions in Kingston, Ont., adds other types of debts can pile up before an estate is settled, especially in situations where an older parent’s home or property has increased a great deal in value.
+Paul Howard, a certified health insurance specialist with Athena Wealth and Legacy Solutions in Kingston, Ont., adds other types of debts can pile up before an estate is settled, especially in situations where an older parent’s home or property has increased a great deal in value.

 His own family is dealing with just that situation following the death of his father-in-law, who left behind a farm that will face considerable capital gains taxes.